 A students first week at SFS will begin with 3 welcome days, where they will work with the Head of Year 7, their Tutor team, teachers, and other staff to ensure they quickly feel like a member of SFS.
 Students will cover all aspects from how the school day runs, to the 6Cs to Success, as well as Enrichment and the lessons themselves.
 It is always a wonderful start to life at SFS for the new Y7 students.

-Our Inclusion Leader Mrs Swan has a vast amount of experience in the role of Transition, and brings great skills and dedication to ensuring that every single new Y7 student is settled on their first day at SFS by working with students, parents, primary schools and staff at SFS throughout the whole process.
+Our Inclusion Leader Miss Marsden has a vast amount of experience in the role of Transition, and brings great skills and dedication to ensuring that every single new Y7 student is settled on their first day at SFS by working with students, parents, primary schools and staff at SFS throughout the whole process.

 Students are given the opportunity to share their individual strengths and interests to assist teachers in the planning of personally relevant lessons.
 They are guided in the exploration of personal life goals with a focus on how schooling can help them be reached.